| | |

 Mountain Biking the Newberry Crater Rim Trail in Oregon

-Riders can also pedal all the way up to the top of Paulina Peak for amazing views out over the caldera and surrounding mountain ranges.
+If you have the legs, riders can also pedal all the way up to the top of Paulina Peak for amazing views out over the caldera and surrounding mountain ranges.

 This ride is one of my favorites in Oregon and should definitely be on your ride-it list if you enjoy big backcountry rides!